chickadeebird/Satellite-Line-Repair/README.md

-# Satellite-Line-Repair
+# Satellite-Line-Repair and Batch-Satellite-Line-Repair

-This is a Pixinsight script for repairing satellite lines through light frames.
+These are Pixinsight scripts for repairing satellite lines through light frames.

-This will work only on mono images at present.
-RGB will be added as an update in the future.
+They will work on both mono and RGB images at present.

-The script will display any available image window in its image window frame.
+The line repair script will display any available image window in its image window frame.
 The user can set the range threshold slider (default 25) and the detection threshold slider (default 50) and then select the "Detect" button at the bottom of the panel.
 It may take a while depending on the computer hardware and the size of the image, but satellite lines will be detected and displayed in red or green in the script image window.
 Computation speed optimizations are coming in the future.